WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Nevada/SS_ReservoirsObservationSitesa/ReadME.md

 #### Operation and Steps:
 - Read the input file and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE Site* specific columns.
 - Assign state agency info to columns.
-See *NV_ObservationSiteAmounts Schema Mapping to WaDE_QA.xlsx* for specific details.
+See *NV_SS_ReservoirsObservationSitesSchema Mapping to WaDE.xlsx* for specific details.
 Items of note are as follows...
     - Extract *WaterSourceUUID* respective watersourcecsv files.
 See code for specific implementation of extraction.
     - *CoordinateMethodCV* = "Unspecified".
     - *County* = **County**.